supalapka/shigetsuCoach_Bot/README.md

 # shigetsuCoach_Bot

-This is the telegram bot that would help dota 2 player contact with shigetsu coacher.
+This is the telegram bot that would help dota 2 players to contact with shigetsu.

-Planned to make a progress tracker of a player
+Bot describes services
+calculates the price
+automates payment

 [Open in telegram](https://t.me/shigetsuCoachBot)